sidneiramalhopf-star/MyvivioCRM/replit.md

 - **Branding**: Full rebranding to "Myvivio CRM" with a professional aesthetic inspired by Technogym.
 - **Color Palette**: Utilizes a consistent professional palette: Accent Blue (#62b1ca), Dark Blue (#1f2746), Medium Blue (#333f6e), White (#ffffff), Black (#000000).
 Specific colors for warnings, success, and danger are also defined.
 - **Iconography**: Exclusively uses Font Awesome 6.4.0 icons for a professional look, replacing all emojis.
-- **Layout**: Features a fixed left-hand navigation sidebar with 6 main pages and a dynamic, collapsable "Planner" sidebar on the right.
+- **Layout**: Features a fixed left-hand navigation sidebar with 6 main pages (Home, Planejador, Pessoas, Treinamento, Relatórios, Configurações) and a dynamic, collapsable unified sidebar on the right that adapts content based on active page.
 - **Dashboard**: The Home dashboard is tab-based, offering "Day-to-day" and "Performance" views with widgets and metrics.
 - **Interactivity**: Includes a dynamic calendar, quick event creation, interactive sidebar elements with smooth animations, and toast notifications for user feedback.
 - **Responsiveness**: Designed to be responsive, with the sidebar adapting to full width on mobile.